MikeFielden/The-MEAN-Stack/README.md

 * `grunt test` - Executes the jasmine tests
 * `grunt compassCompile` - Uses the `environment.json` file to determine whether or not to minify the css output and whether or not to attach a version number to the outputted file.
 * `grunt index` - Compiles the index file.
 We do this because I want to tie into some variables located in the `package.json` file.

+## FAQ
+1. What is this `environment.json` file used for?
+This file is used to control certain aspects of the build process.

+* `environment` - Tells the SASS compilation whether or not to minify and compress the output.
+	- `development` -> Expanded output
+	- `production` -> Compressed/Minified output
+* `cssCacheBusting` - Tells the grunt task whether or not to make a copy of the file using the version number in the `package.json` file
+* `libFiles` - Files you want included in the concatentation build process.
+	- It's worth noting here that order does matter in this array
+* `testingLibs` - Files required for testing but do not need to be part of your file outputted css